 “Don’t forget to take your vitamins!”
 How frequently have we been made aware of the need to meet the daily recommended requirements for the vitamin and mineral supplements that are meant to keep us healthier?
 What we don’t hear as frequently is the hazard in mixing medications with vitamins or OTC supplements – especially for seniors.

 With the vast majority of elderly – 87% – taking at the very least one prescribed medication, and many taking multiple different types, it’s vital to be aware of the risks involved in how they interrelate with vitamins and minerals, and even with particular types of foods.
 In some situations, mixing drugs can lead to a decreased effectiveness of the meds, in addition to a plethora of more serious health concerns.

-Because our goal is to keep older adults safe and healthy, Compassionate Nursing Services shares the helpful tips below related to medication management and supplement interactions:
+Because our goal is to keep older adults safe and healthy, Compassionate Nursing Services shares the helpful tips below related to medication management and supplement interactions.
+Contact us online or call us at 314-432-4312 to learn how our professional caregivers can help.

 - Make a list – and share it.
 Prepare a list of all the medicines your senior loved one is taking, including over-the-counter medicines such as Tylenol or allergy relief products, and vitamin/mineral supplements.
 Include dosages, how often each medicine is taken, and at what time of day.
 Then provide a copy of the list to your senior loved one’s physician and pharmacist to confirm the medication plan is both safe and effective.